MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 ::: moniker-end

 ::: moniker range="<azs-1905"
-You can find [older versions of Azure Stack known issues on the TechNet Gallery](https://aka.ms/azsarchivedrelnotes).
+You can access [older versions of Azure Stack known issues on the TechNet Gallery](https://aka.ms/azsarchivedrelnotes).
 These archived documents are provided for reference purposes only and do not imply support for these versions.
 For information about Azure Stack support, see [Azure Stack servicing policy](azure-stack-servicing-policy.md).
 For further assistance, contact Microsoft Customer Support Services.
 ::: moniker-end